Bit-Quill/valkey-semantic-cache-demo/SCRIPT.md

 ### Closing

+> "To recap: we covered the cost and latency challenge of AI workloads, showed how semantic caching solves it by matching meaning rather than exact words, walked through the code - from vector index creation to the cache decision logic - and saw it working live with real traffic."

-> "Semantic caching with ElastiCache Valkey lets you handle AI workloads at scale - faster responses, lower costs, and the ability to handle traffic surges like Black Friday."
+> "Semantic caching with ElastiCache Valkey lets you handle AI workloads at scale - faster responses, lower costs, and the ability to handle traffic surges like Black Friday.
+Thanks for watching!"

 ---